Western Wall: Egalitarian and non-Orthodox prayer

 In April 2013 things came to a head.
 In response to the repeated arrest of women, including Anat Hoffman, found flouting the law, the Jewish Agency observed 'the urgent need to reach a permanent solution and make the Western Wall once again a symbol of unity among the Jewish people, and not one of discord and strife."
 Jewish Agency leader Natan Sharansky spearheaded a concept that would expand and renovate the Robinson's Arch area into an area where people may "perform worship rituals not based on the Orthodox interpretation of Jewish tradition."
 The Jerusalem District Court ruled that as long as there was no other appropriate area for pluralistic prayer, prayer according to non-Orthodox custom should be allowed at the Wall, and a judge ruled that the 2003 Israeli Supreme Court ruling prohibiting women from carrying a Torah or wearing prayer shawls had been misinterpreted and that Women of the Wall prayer gatherings at the Wall should not be deemed as disturbing the public order.

-On August 25, 2013, a new 4,480 square foot prayer platform named "Azarat Yisrael Plaza" was completed as part of this plan of facilitating non-Orthodox worship, with access to the platform at all hours, even when the rest of the area's archaeological park is closed to visitors.
+On August 25, 2013, a new 4,480 square foot prayer platform named "Ezrat Yisrael Plaza" was completed as part of this plan of facilitating non-Orthodox worship, with access to the platform at all hours, even when the rest of the area's archaeological park is closed to visitors.
 After some controversy regarding the question of authority over this prayer area, the announcement was made that it would come under the authority of a future government-appointed "pluralist council" that would include non-Orthodox representatives.

 In January 2016, the Israeli Cabinet approved a plan to designate a new space at the Kotel that would be available for egalitarian prayer and that would not be controlled by the Rabbinate.
 Women of the Wall welcomed the decision, although Sephardic Chief Rabbi Shlomo Amar of Jerusalem said creating a mixed-gender prayer section was paramount to destroying the Wall.
 The Chief Rabbinate said it would create an alternate plan.
 In June 2017, it was announced that the plan approved in January 2016 had been suspended.

 Prayer notes

 There is a much publicised practice of placing slips of paper containing written prayers into the crevices of the Wall.
-The earliest account of this practice is attributed to Rabbi Chaim ibn Attar, (d.
-1743).
+The earliest account of this practice describes Chaim ibn Attar (d.
+1743) writing an amulet for a petitioner and instructing him to place it inside the wall.
 More than a million notes are placed each year and the opportunity to e-mail notes is offered by a number of organisations.
 It has become customary for visiting dignitaries to place notes too.